 - Law enforcement and search and seize under all laws and regulations in their jurisdiction, including collecting, handling, recording, and preserving evidence.

-What does it take to be a conservation officer?
-A career conservation officer or a wildlife conservation officer is someone who wants to know how to become a wildlife conservation officer, and then plans to get the education and training to become one to have a career serving and protecting the great outdoors.
+This is someone who wants to know how to become a wildlife conservation officer and then plans to get the education and training to become one to have a career serving and protecting the great outdoors.

 What Kind of Work Environment Does a Conservation Officer have?

-When answering the questions “What is a conservation officer?”, “What does a wildlife conservation officer do?”, and “Where do they work?” the Bureau of Labor Statistics (BLS) is a good place to start.
 The BLS reports that conservation workers work in national, state, and private forests and parks, outside in all types of weather, although probably report to main administrative offices and outposts.
-They regularly use safety and specialty gear and equipment including hardhats, protective eyewear, rescue equipment, and protective clothing to perform physically demanding work sometimes in remote areas, and including responding to emergencies.
-Becoming a conservation officer is a career path for those who want to work in the forestry and agricultural industries out of doors rather than in a typical office environment.
+They regularly use safety and specialty gear and equipment including hardhats, protective eyewear, rescue equipment, and protective clothing to perform physically demanding work sometimes in remote areas, including responding to emergencies.
+This is a career path for those who want to work in the forestry and agricultural industries out of doors rather than in a typical office environment.

 How to Become a Conservation Officer

-If you want to know how to become a conservation officer or how to become a wildlife conservation officer, you should be aware that you’ll more than likely need a four-year degree.
-If you are wondering what degree do you need to be a conservation officer, you can talk to your local high school counselling office and colleges and universities you are interested in attending to find out what programs they offer for this field.
+If you want to know how to become a conservation officer or how to become a wildlife worker, you should be aware that you’ll more than likely need a four-year degree.
+If you are wondering what degree do you need to be a conservation officer, you can talk to your local high school counseling office and colleges and universities you are interested in attending to find out what programs they offer for this field.

-What does it take to become a conservation officer?
 Training and education in agricultural and natural sciences is the foundation for a conservation officer career.
-What degree do you need to be a conservation officer?
 A conservation officer degree, generally a bachelor’s degree in biology, agricultural science, or natural resources, will be necessary, with training in law enforcement a plus.